 - You may be required to evacuate or shelter-in-place.
 Be familiar with the procedure as outlined in the Hazardous Materials recommendations.

 Disaster preparedness is essential for everyone.
 Please take the time to develop a plan with your family.
-Visit the City of Stockton Emergency Preparedness Personal Readiness webpage or the links below for helpful personal safety planning tips.
+Visit the City of Stockton Emergency Preparedness Personal Readiness webpage or the External Links below for helpful personal safety planning tips.

 F.E.M.A.- Federal Emergency Management Agency